haein001/CMU_penetration-testing/pwnchallenge1/GUIDE.md

     exploit
     ``

 12. After succesfully logging into the machine, check the session you are in and go to the new session that is created.

     ``
     sessions -i
+    ``

+    ``
-    sessions -i (number)
+    sessions -i (number of the session)
     ``

 13. Then, use linux command to search the proof.txt.